Mijacu/CppND-Capstone-Project/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone Project Repo

 <img src="images/robotic_arm.png"/>

-This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Repository for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 This project builds the representation of a 2 deegres of freedom (DOF) robotic arm with capabilities to compute forward and inverse kinematics.